 The difference between twine & cords

 While the twine & cords essentially look the same and perform more-or-less the same function, there’s an important distinction between the two.
 Twine usually consists of several pieces of single strands of a material such as yarn which have been twisted together.

-A cord, on the other hand, will consist of several multi-piled yarns which are then twisted and braided around each other in order to make the final cord product.
+A cord, on the other hand, will consist of several multi-piled yarns.
+Yarns are then twisted and braided around each other in order to make the final cord product.
 Sometimes the strands are braided together.
 This distinction creates a much more ‘rope-like’ effect in the cord with the double twisting.
 It essentially creates a mini rope that is smoother and a more uniformed finish than its twine counterpart.
 The double twist also results in a stronger product too.

-Types and uses.
+Types or Twine & Cords and their uses.

 There are many different twine and cord materials available including natural fibers such as jute and sisal and synthetic fibers such as polypropylene, polyester and nylon.
 These can be supplied in various widths and lengths, so just check exactly what you will need.
 We have listed more information on each type of material below.
 If you are looking for something stronger they take a look at our fibre ropes which are available in the same materials and more.

 Sisal is also a natural fibre, but with more of a plant-like nature.
-It is also a coarse material that has a low level of flexibility, but a high level of strength and durability.
+It is a coarse material that has a low level of flexibility, but a high level of strength and durability.
 It can stretch easily and is resistant to water, particularly salt water.
 It’s also a great material to the environment.

 Cotton cord is ideal for craft purposes due to its ability to be dyed to any required colour.
 It is also soft to handle with a little stretch.
 Cotton cord is also used for sash / blind cords, picture hanging tasks and packaging.
 More extreme uses include trapeze ropes.